Jordanpasstoors/Usecase_CMA/README.md

 ### Usecase

 Van Lanschot Kempen would like the students to build an anomaly detection algorithm to detect suspicious transactions in an anonymized credit card transaction dataset.
-Assessment of the students’ work will consider two elements:
+Assessment of the applicant's work will consider the following elements:

-(1) Guided by their models, they will choose the 100 most suspicious transactions within the dataset and these will be compared with the true labels to calculate a precision score
+(1) Guided by their models, the applicant will choose the 100 most suspicious transactions within the dataset and these will be compared with the true labels to calculate a precision score

+(2) The applicant will include steps taken to validate the model performance, set up code for deployment, and productionizing the model.

-(2) Students will prepare a short presentation describing their methodology for anomaly detection.
-Presentations highlighting novel approaches and/or attempts to visualize anomalies will be scored highly.
+(3) The applicant will prepare a short presentation describing their methodology for anomaly detection.
+Presentations highlighting novel approaches and/or attempts to visualize anomalies.

 ### The Dataset